High blood pressure

 Heart

 Around 16 million people in the UK are suffering with high blood pressure.
-That equates to around 1 in 3 adults and rises up to at least 1 in 2 in people aged over 65 (Age UK, 2021).
-Do you know if yours is high and how you can prevent it?
+That equates to around 1 in 3 adults and rises up to at least 1 in 2 in people aged over 651.

 What is high blood pressure?

-High blood pressure (hypertension) is a very common medical condition, which often has no noticeable symptoms, so you may not realise you have it until your blood pressure is checked by your doctor (NHS, 2021).
+High blood pressure (hypertension) is a very common medical condition, which often has no noticeable symptoms, so you may not realise you have it until your blood pressure is checked with a blood pressure test.

-The systolic pressure (the higher number) is a measure of the force at which you heart pumps blood around the body, the diastolic pressure (the lower number) refers to the resistance to the blood flow in the blood vessels (NHS, 2021; Patient UK, 2021).
+The systolic pressure (the higher number) is a measure of the force at which you heart pumps blood around the body, the diastolic pressure (the lower number) refers to the resistance to the blood flow in the blood vessels.
 When we are given a blood pressure reading this is referred to as systolic pressure/diastolic pressure e.g 120/80 mmHg.

 As a general guide, we would be considered to have high blood pressure if: